 How To Invest Like Warren Buffett

-Buffett is still the chairman and CEO of Berkshire Hathaway at 88 years old.
-As of 2018, Warren Buffett has a net worth of $86.7 billion.
-Buffett is known for being a philanthropist and gives away a lot of his money.
+Buffett is still the chairman and CEO of Berkshire Hathaway at 89 years old.
+As of 2019, Warren Buffett has a net worth of $87.3 billion.
+Despite being very rich, Warren Buffett is known for being a philanthropist and gives away a lot of his money.

 Aside from drinking more Coca Cola than most teenagers do, eating Cheetos and reading, Warren Buffett is a stock market investor.

 Millions of stock market investors idolize Warren Buffett, and in this article we will be exploring 7 ways that you can think and invest like billionaire Warren Buffett.

 1. Invest in what you know.